Extract and Export Mailbox Data from EDB to Outlook PST

 To back up your Exchange server mailboxes and emails to your computer, configure your Exchange server account in Microsoft Outlook.
 Then, use the built-in Import/Export feature to export your data to an Outlook Data File (.pst).

-- Step 1: Go to Control Panel on your Windows computer and click ‘Mail’
+- Step 1: Go to the Control Panel on your Windows computer and click ‘Mail’.

 - Step 8: Specify the location and name of the backup file that will be saved on your computer.